Overview of recruitment process

 30 mins |

-barely enough time, risk of not keeping to schedule, rushed, insufficient time for notetaking, decision making, too hard for interviewers. |
+barely enough time, risk of not keeping to schedule, rushed, insufficient time for note taking, decision making, too hard for interviewers. |

 40 mins |